kuritka/coredns/plugin/roundrobin/README.md

 ```

 ### stateless
-Stateless is useful where you require extremely high scalability and performance, or you cannot use stateful.
+Stateless is useful where you require extremely high scalability, customization, or you cannot use stateful.
 The state
-is stored on the CoreDNS client and like in HTTP, you send the records back in the DNS query having the section Extra
+is stored on the client and like in HTTP, you send the records back to CoreDNS in the DNS query having the section Extra
-with the OPT field `EDNS0_LOCAL`.
+with the `EDNS0_LOCAL` field (see GO example below).
 The `stateless` plugin takes care of shuffling (rotation by one position),
 clears non-existing records and adds new ones.
 As in HTTP, the client must store the response in its memory for the next
 request.
-Sending client data is the state in the form of text encoded as a byte-array where `_rr_state=` is a constant
+Sending client data must be in form of text encoded as a byte-array where `_rr_state=` is a constant
-identifying the state followed by the json containing the state, see: `_rr_state={"ip":["10.0.0.1","10.2.2.1","10.1.1.2"]}`
+identifying the state followed by the json containing the client state, see: `_rr_state={"ip":["10.0.0.1","10.2.2.1","10.1.1.2"]}`

 #### Usage
 ```